How to spend a Fun Day at Felixstowe Beach Suffolk

 Moving into the next century, the pier was built in 1905.
 During the Edwardian period, trips to the coast and seaside bathing became even more popular.

-If you’re interested in old photographs of Felixstowe as a seaside resort, take a look at these.
+If youโre interested in Historic Photographs of Felixstowe as a seaside resort, take a look at these.
 It’s quite fascinating to see that although we live in a very different world today, the joy of going to the beach has remained throughout the years.

-Felixstowe Museum (see later in this post) has many more excellent historical artefacts.
+Felixstowe Museum (see later in this post) has many more excellent historical artifacts.
 By the way, the population today is over 24,000 and still growing.

 A Four Mile Long Beach